Inpatient Unit Visiting

 - Five named visitors based on patient’s preference will be noted on admission.

-- Visiting is possible between the hours of 11am and 9pm with a maximum of two visitors per room at any one time.
+- Visiting is possible between the hours of 2pm till 4pm or 5pm 7pm with a maximum of two visitors per room in order to avoid larger groups within small spaces and facilitate cleaning between visits.

-- Please use the call-aid button in the bedroom if you need assistance, support or have any queries; this will help keep everyone safe.
+- Please do use the call-aid button in the bedroom if you need assistance, support or have any queries; this will help keep our walkways clear and everyone safe.

 To view a copy of our Inpatients Visiting Arrangements Leaflet please click here